mdomlop/retrosmart-gtk-themes/README.md

-Retrosmart gtk themes
+Retrosmart GTK themes
 =====================

-Retrosmart gtk themes is a set of themes for GTK-2 (GTK-3 work in progress) with a retro look.
+Retrosmart GTK themes is a set of themes for GTK-2 (GTK-3 work in progress) with a retro look.
 It is inspired in the simplicity of many systems like Haiku and old Windows.